Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — I Corinthians 5:7

-The donkey, as we will see, will depict for us the contrast of what was redeemed.
-Charles Spurgeon's sermon number 3458, "Redeeming the Unclean," details some interesting insights into the concept of the lamb redeeming the donkey.
-He writes:
+As we will see, the donkey will depict what was redeemed for us.
+Charles Spurgeon's sermon number 3458, "Redeeming the Unclean," details some compelling insights into the concept of the lamb redeeming the donkey.

 "The donkey, useful everywhere . . . was counted as unclean.
 How, then, could it be dedicated to God? . . . an exchange was made.
 A lamb was offered instead . . .
 As the donkey, being unclean, was not acceptable to God, even so, unrenewed man, being unclean, is also unacceptable before the Most High . . . man, according to the Jewish ceremonial Law, is an unclean creature . . . by the law he is put down as a sinner, as being on a level with the unclean beasts . . . man has become through sin, like the donkey . . .
 God could not receive the donkey because it was unclean, but it still belonged to God.
 God's claim extended over all first-born, clean or unclean and that claim must be maintained . . . still, God's claim upon the sinner for a perfectly holy life has not ceased . . . everybody knows that inability to pay does not exonerate the man from his duty to pay.
 So with God . . .
 But here is the lamb that must be killed in its place, and he is the more valuable of the two . . . the lamb shall die and the donkey shall live . . .
 All of us put together, and millions upon millions of our human race could never equal in value the precious Lord Jesus! . . . the lamb was offered - the donkey was spared.
 The unclean animal lived - the clean creature died!
 There was a change of places.
 So does Christ change places with the sinner! . . .
 He condescended to become a Man and take upon Himself the sins of His people, and to be punished for their guilt . . . "